nbrest/kamehouse/docs/installation/installation.md

       ```
     - linux:
       - The config files are in /etc/mysql
-      - The file to update depends on the mysql version you are using.
+      - The file to update depends on the mariadb version you are using.
 It could be mysqld.conf, 50-server.conf
       ```
       default-time-zone='+10:00'
       secure-file-priv=""
       ```

   - Execute the sql scripts:
     - [setup-kamehouse.sql](/kamehouse-shell/bin/kamehouse/sql/mysql/setup-kamehouse.sql)
     - [spring-session.sql](/kamehouse-shell/bin/kamehouse/sql/mysql/spring-session.sql)